liam-nguyen/note/wiki/docs/Big Data/Hadoop权威指南/12 Avro.md

 ---

 Apache Avro is a language-neutral data serialization system.
-The project was created by Doug Cutting to address the major downside of Hadoop <C>Writables</C>: **lack of language portability** [see [Chapter5](ch5.md#3-serialization)].
+The project was created by Doug Cutting to address the major downside of Hadoop <C>Writables</C>: **lack of language portability** [see [Hadoop IO](5 Hadoop IO.md/#3-serialization)].
 Having a data format that can be processed by many languages makes it easier to share datasets with a wider audience.

 Avro data is described using a language-independent **schema**(模式).
 Schemas are usually written in JSON, and data is usually encoded using a binary format.